Saya Woolfalk: Work

-Woolfalk wanted to create something that allowed people to think about cross-cultural relationships and hybridization, however, she did not want to use her personal story and background to do so.
+Woolfalk wanted to create something that allowed people to think about cross-cultural relationships and hybridization.
+However, she did not want to use her personal story and background to do so.
 Instead, she created the world of the Empathics within her work.
 The Empathics are a fictional race of women who are able to alter their genetic make-up and fuse with plants.
-With each body of work, Woolfalk continues to build the narrative of these women's lives, and questions the utopian possibilities of cultural hybridity.
+With each body of work, Woolfalk continues to build the narrative of these women's lives and questions the utopian possibilities of cultural hybridity.
 “Because I’m mixed race, I have this idea that to leave the conversation ambiguous is interesting,” she says.
-The Empathics were first on view in Woolfalks first solo show at the Montclair Art Museum in the fall of 2012.
+The Empathics were first on view at Woolfalks first solo show at the Montclair Art Museum in the fall of 2012.